Written by: Greg Ellifritz

 Take a look at the picture below.
 It is a fully functional pistol gripped shotgun hidden within the shell of a super-soaker water gun.
 These are the kind of modifications you should be alert for.

 Don’t think that this is some kind of “urban myth”.
-Two weeks ago officers in my department were called out to investigate some suspicious people who were hanging out behind a closed business late at night.
+Officers in my department were once called out to investigate some suspicious people who were hanging out behind a closed business late at night.
 The officers found the men seated in a car in the parking lot.
 When officers checked the driver’s identity, they found he had a warrant for his arrest.

 The officers ordered the man out of the car and he complied.
 As soon as he got out, the officers saw a gun on the floor of the car where the driver had been sitting.
 They arrested the driver and seized the gun.
 The gun was a stolen .40 caliber Glock 22.
 It was loaded with a full capacity magazine and had a loaded 31-round extended magazine as a spare.
 Even more interesting is the fact that the entire gun HAD BEEN PAINTED BRIGHT LIME GREEN.
 The thieves were clearly attempting to create the illusion that their .40 Glock was merely a toy.